dzweben/CABLAB-Psychonomics_2025/ReadMe.md

 - **Kirsten — Substance Use & Cognition (teens vs. young adults)**
 - **Megan — Digital Immersion, Executive Functioning, and Health (youth)**
 - **Shared scoring** for TEXI (executive functioning) and ARSQ (rejection sensitivity), and the YRBS-derived **substance PCA** dataset used by **Kirsten**.
-- **Danny** — abstract and submission materials for the irrelavent sound effect study
+- **Danny** — abstract and submission materials for the irrelavent sound effect study.

 ---